 This island inspired the entire trip.
 Mackinac Island is car-free, so the only way to get around is by bike, horse, or walking.
 There’s the Grand Hotel to see, fudge to be eaten, and carriage rides to be taken.

-This big theme park is probably on every vacationing family’s list.
+Michigan’s Adventure is a big amusement park is probably on every vacationing family’s list.
 My kids are starting to turn into thrill junkies so I know they’d love it there (I’m secretly glad they fall below the height limits for some rides that make my stomach turn just looking at their photos).

 Quick stop on the Alpine Slide